 "The Five Sisters of York" and "The Baron of Grogzwig" — tales by Charles Dickens from his novel "Nicolas Nickleby"

-22 April 2021, by Charles Dickens -
+22 avril 2021, par Charles Dickens -

-"A Christmas Carol" (1843) by Charles Dickens
+"A Christmas Carol" by Charles Dickens (1843)

-This 29,000-word novella was instrumental in reinvigorating popular enthusiasm for the Christmas season among the general public on both sides of the Atlantic, and it established the name Scrooge, and what it stands for, solidly in the English language.
+This famous novella was instrumental in reinvigorating popular enthusiasm for the Christmas season among the general public on both sides of the Atlantic, and it established the name Scrooge, and what it stands for, solidly in the English language.

 Its utter charm is as effective today as when the book first appeared.